-Afterwards we set off on a 760 metre stroll beneath the tall paperbark trees beside the Barron River.
-That was all I envisaged doing, but B.H. sneakily added on the Jungle Walk (900m) and the Jum Rum Walk, a 1.4km boardwalk that leads up to the township.
-I might add that all three walks were beautiful – and here’s the proof!
+Outside Kuranda Station is a 760 metre stroll beneath tall paperbark trees beside the Barron River.
+This very beautiful and relaxing walk joins on to the Jungle Walk (900m) and Jum Rum Walk, a 1.4km boardwalk that leads up to the township.

 Most people just walk up the main street to Kuranda Village, but the walks are a great option for either the walk up from the Station or back down to the Skyrail.